Cross Data Center Replication (XDCR)

 For a sample step-by-step procedure, see Recover Data with XDCR.

 XDCR configuration requires that the administrator provide a username and password appropriate for access to the target cluster.
 When replication occurs, the password is automatically supplied, along with the data.
 By default, XDCR transmits both password and data in non-secure form.
 Optionally however, a secure connection can be enabled between clusters, in order to secure either password alone, or both password and data.
+The password received by the destination cluster can be authenticated either locally or externally, as described in Authentication.

 A secure XDCR connection is enabled either by SCRAM-SHA or by TLS — depending on the administrator-specified connection-type, and the server-version of the destination cluster.
 Use of TLS involves certificate management: for information on preparing and using certificates, see Manage Certificates.